versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Gets or sets the unique ID of the tab.
+Gets or sets the unique identifier of the tab.

 <a name='P-ChuckDeviceController-Plugin-SettingsTab-Style'></a>
 ### Style `property`